Athletic Training Research Laboratory

 Neurovascular Aging Laboratory

 Our laboratory is interested in understanding the mechanisms by which impaired vascular function contributes to cognitive impairment and risk of Alzheimer’s disease in older adults.
 Our long term goal is to develop novel pharmacological, lifestyle and dietary interventions to delay or reverse age-associated cognitive decline by increasing blood flow to the brain.

-- Effect of nicotinamide riboside supplementation on memory and cerebrovascular function in patients with MCI
+- NAD+ therapy for improving memory & cerebrovascular function in patients with MCI

-- Impact of vascular aging on brain stiffness and cognitive function
+- The impact of vascular aging on brain stiffness and cognitive function

 Orthotics & Prosthetics for Enhanced Mobility Laboratory

 Our lab primary focuses on orthotic and prosthetic biomechanics, with goals of understanding the interaction between the human musculoskeletal system and orthotic/prosthetic devices, and optimizing the design and prescription of orthotic and prosthetic devices to enable all orthotic and prosthetic users to reach their optimal functional level.
 To achieve these goals, we employ engineering tools alongside experimental and computational biomechanical approaches.